SiDtheTurtle/Guides/UnifiReverseProxy/Readme.md

 ![A screenshot of the edits required to a Docker compose file to remap port 80](Screenshots/06_VI_Example.png)

 2. Follow the install guide for Nginx Proxy Manager found here: https://nginxproxymanager.com/guide/#quick-setup.
 You can copy/paste the suggested `docker-compose.yml` and it'll work out of the box.
 Personally in addition I gave the service a name so it's easier to find when doing a `docker ps`, and used real volumes over a bind mount.
 If you don't know what that means, ignore me.
 3. You should now have a running instance of Nginx Proxy Manager.
-If you go to `home.home`, you should get a holding page:
+If you go to `home.home` or any other `.home` address, you should get a holding page:

 ![A screenshot of the Nginx Proxy Manager holding page](Screenshots/07_Holding_Page.png)

+This assumes you have Nginx Proxy Manager running on the same instance as your other services like Plex.
+If not, go to whatever the IP or hostname is of the instance you installed it on, and you'll get the same page.

 ## 3. Configure proxy hosts in Nginx Proxy Manager
 Now we get into the last main step, of creating the proxy hosts so that everything redirects: